hlgr360/so-simple-theme/_posts/blog/2020-03-08-installing-docker-and-compose-on-rpi.md

 ```
 and run it in the same directory with `docker-compose up``

+To find the corresponding `docker-compose` definition for `pihole`, visit their github repo at <https://github.com/pi-hole/docker-pi-hole/>.

 Docker you should, if not want in installation hell you live.